paulnorthrop/r2stl/README.md

-- `x`, `y` and `z` should be vectors of numbers, exactly as with R’s normal `persp()` plot. `x` and `y` represent a flat grid and `z` represents heights above this grid
+- `x`, `y` and `z` should be vectors of numbers, exactly as with R’s normal `persp()` plot. `x` and `y` represent a flat grid and `z` represents heights above this grid.

-- `filename` is pretty obvious, I hope
+- `filename` is pretty obvious, I hope.

 - `object.name` The STL file format requires the object that is being described to have a name specified inside the file.
-It’s unlikely anybody will ever see this, so there’s probably no point changing it from the default
+It’s unlikely anybody will ever see this, so there’s probably no point changing it from the default.

 - `z.expand` By default, `r2stl()` normalizes each axis so it runs from 0 to 1 (this is an attempt to give you an object that is agnostic with